-We care about your wellbeing.
+We care about your well-being.
 Although SLU-Madrid does not have its own medical center on campus, Student Life staff and counselors may serve as liaisons between students and doctors.
 If you need to find a general practitioner or a specialist, or any other kind of support, we are here to help you.

-Students with pre-existing medical conditions are responsible for following the treatment prescribed by their personal physicians and for seeking the adequate resources to continue any treatment while they study in Madrid.
+Students with pre-existing medical conditions are responsible for following the treatment prescribed by their physicians and for seeking the adequate resources to continue any treatment while they study in Madrid.
 They may also use their Sanitas Medical Insurance provided by SLU-Madrid.

-For any physical pre-existing conditions, contact Rubén Borrás, M.D., a general practitioner who accepts Sanitas insurance, at email@example.com.
+For any physical pre-existing conditions, contact Rubén Borrás, M.D., a fully bilingual general practitioner who accepts Sanitas insurance, at firstname.lastname@example.org.
 Dr. Borrás will refer you to a specialist within the Sanitas Medical network.
-If you need treatment for mental illness with a counselor or a psychiatrist while you reside in Spain, contact the SLU-Madrid Wellness Center at firstname.lastname@example.org.
+If you need treatment for mental illness with a counselor or a psychiatrist while you reside in Spain, contact the SLU-Madrid Wellness Center at email@example.com.

 For a comprehensive list of medical health professionals who accept Sanitas medical insurance, visit the Sanitas website at sanitas.es.

 SLU-Madrid will make every effort to support students with severe medical conditions in successfully completing their academic work.

-At times, however, medical conditions are so severe that they negatively affect both the student as well as other members of the campus community.
+At times, however, medical conditions are so severe that they negatively affect both the student and other members of the campus community.
 Students with such conditions may continue to study at SLU-Madrid and access all of its services, including host family housing, as long as the medical condition does not disturb and disrupt the SLU-Madrid community.

-Examples of disturbing or disruptive behaviors include, but are not limited to: poor social interaction with professors, University officials, host family and roommates, classmates and other students on and off-campus; social interaction that is aggressive, hostile, threatening or disturbing to others; behavior suggesting the presence of a medical and/or mental illness that is causing significant disruption or distress such as depression (e.g. self-injurious behavior, suicide threats/attempts, isolating oneself in the room while at home, etc.), anxiety disorders (e.g., becoming hostile or excessively anxious when family members/roommates do not follow rigid routines, etc.), eating disorders (e.g. excessive weight loss, binge eating, vomiting frequently or unusual requests regarding food and menus, etc.) and substance abuse.
+Examples of disturbing or disruptive behaviors include, but are not limited to: social interaction that is aggressive, hostile, threatening or disturbing to others; poor social interaction with professors, University officials, host family and roommates, classmates and other students on and off-campus; behavior suggesting the presence of a medical and/or mental illness that is causing significant disruption or distress (e.g. self-injurious behavior, suicide threats/attempts, becoming hostile or excessively anxious when family members/roommates do not follow rigid routines, excessive weight loss/gain, binge eating, vomiting frequently or unusual requests regarding food and menus, and substance abuse).